Tom Cannon Sr.: Trainer

 Cannon started dabbling in training while he was still a jockey.
 He worked from Day's stable, initially sharing, before taking over the running of it completely in 1879.
 After Day's death, he came to own the yard.

 In 1884, he recorded the remarkable feat of both training and riding Busybody to a Guineas/Oaks double.
 Cannon was also a dual purpose trainer, and trained the 1888 Grand National winner Playfair.
 He never matched his Derby wins as a jockey with similar wins as a trainer, but went close with Reminder, third in 1894, and Curzon, one place better the following year.
 He also dabbled in selling horses like his father had, selling Cesarewitch winner Humewood to Lord Rodney.

 Cannon garnered quite a reputation as a trainer of jockeys.
 In fact, it has been remarked that he was better at training jockeys than training horses.
 He tutored his sons – Tom Jr., Charles, Kempton (named after the racecourse) and Mornington (named after one of his mounts, and known as Morny) – in race-riding.
 Morny went on surpass even his father's achievements, winning the jockey's championship six times, whilst Kempton too won classics.
 Other riders to benefit from Cannon's tutelage included Sam Loates, John Watts, Jack Robinson, George Lambton and amateur rider Arthur Coventry.

 He rode against two of his sons – Tom Jr. and Morny before his retirement in 1891.
 His last race was on 11 August at Kempton, in the Hanworth Park Maiden Plate, where he finished third on Benedetto.
 The race was won by his son, Morny, on Sheldrake, the 3/1 favourite.
 After giving up training in 1892, he passed the stables over to his son, Tom Cannon Jr.

 In later life, Cannon became Clerk of the Course at Stockbridge.
-However, the demise of that venue, which closed when part of the land it lay on passed to a lady who disagreed with horse racing, also spelt the end of his training career, given Danebury's proximity to the course.
+However, the demise of that venue, which closed when part of the land it lay on passed to a lady who disagreed with horse racing, also gave way to the end of his training career, given Danebury's proximity to the course.
 He then purchased the Grosvenor Hotel, Stockbridge, Hampshire, where he lived out the remaining years of his life.

 The last horse that turned out in his silks was in 1913, long after he had retired from training.
-By then, Cannon was seriously ill, suffering from dropsy and heart trouble.
-He died on 13 July 1917 at the Grosvenor and left estate worth £5,306 gross.